forcedotcom/cli/releasenotes/sf/README.md

     * `project delete source` : Delete source from your project and from a non-source-tracked org.
     * `project delete tracking` : Delete all local source tracking information.
     * `project list ignored` : Check your local project package directories for forceignored files.
-    * `project manifest create` : Create a project manifest that lists the metadata components you want to deploy or retrieve.
+    * `project generate manifest` : Create a project manifest that lists the metadata components you want to deploy or retrieve.
     * `project reset tracking` : Reset local and remote source tracking.

     We renamed the following existing `sf` commands, but aliased the old names so you can still use them.
-But we recommend you start using the new names.
+We recommend you start using the new names soon.
 We also added a few flags to some commands.
 And all previously beta commands are now generally available.

     |Old Command Name|New Command Name|New Flags|
     |--------|--------|---|